koutlaw/index.html/CV.md

 Poppe Tyson Interactive — owned by Bozell, Jacobs, Kenyon & Eckhardt — was one of the first digital agencies coming out of the dotcom boom.
 I started as an Art Director and was promoted to Senior Art Director.
 I was responsible for the direction of visual design for large-scale web platforms and digital marketing initiatives.
 Key clients included IBM, Hasbro, Johnson and Johnson, and Kraft.
 Poppe Tyson was eventually acquired by True North Communications and merged Modem Media.
 It was renamed Modem Media Poppe Tyson, and eventually acquired by DIgitas.

 ### Previous gigs
-Freelance graphic designer at Unitel Video, New York Public Interest Research Group (NYPIRG), ESL Instructor in Yamaguchi, Japan, Tech Support at MCI Telecommunications in Washington DC.
+Freelance graphic designer at Unitel Video, community outreach staff member at New York Public Interest Research Group (NYPIRG), ESL Instructor at Shunan English School and Kumon in Yamaguchi, Japan, Tech Support at MCI Telecommunications in Washington DC.

 ## Education